Candidate48/junit4Wiki/Timeout-for-tests.md

 ```

 ### Timeout Rule (applies to entire test class)
-The Timeout Rule applies the same timeout to all test methods in a class:
+The Timeout Rule applies the same timeout to all test methods in a class, and will [currently](https://github.com/junit-team/junit/issues/1126) take precedence over any timeout parameter on an individual Test annotation.:

 ```java
 public class HasGlobalTimeout {